Eason Chan: Early life

 Chan was born in Hong Kong on 27 July 1974.
 Chan went to England to study when he was 12.
 He attended St. Joseph's kindergarten and St. Joseph's College Primary School in Hong Kong, Dauntsey's School in Wiltshire, England and later Kingston University, studying architecture.
 He also trained in vocals at the Royal Academy of Music, where he received Grade-8 vocal certifications.
 Chan returned to Hong Kong before the completion of his degree to participate in the 1995 New Talent Singing Awards Competition, winning first place on 16 July 1995, and signed to Capital Artists, ending his future career as an architect while launching a career in music.

 Career

 Chan has been praised by critics and fellow musicians alike as one of the top singers of his generation.
-Since the very beginning of his career, he has been one of the favourites to lead the new generation of Cantopop.
+Since the beginning of his career, he has been considered one of the favourites to lead the new generation of Cantopop.
 He has been described as a breath of fresh air in the HK music scene.
-In the 2000s, Chan emerged as the leading male singer of his generation, fulfilling his role as an innovator and a leader in the HK music scene, winning prestigious awards one after another.
+In the 2000s, Chan emerged as the leading male singer of his generation, becoming an innovator and a leader in the HK music scene, winning many prestigious awards.